genomicsclass/book/pages/standard_errors.md

 ## [1] -4.9
 ```

-But we won't see this value when we estimate because the standard error of our estimate is approximately:
+But we will not observe this exact value when we estimate because the standard error of our estimate is approximately:

 ```r